odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 end
 ```

-We will continue using the hydrothermal scheduling problem, the most common application of stochastic dual dynamic programming.
-However, the formualtion will be extended slightly
+We will continue using a simple example of the hydrothermal scheduling problem, the most common application of stochastic dual dynamic programming.
+However, the formualtion will be extended slightly.

 The difference between this formulation and the formulation used in previous tutorials is the presence of a terminal cost-to-go function.
 The terminal cost-to-go is an important part of more developed hydrothermal scheduling problems.